Florida–Tennessee football rivalry: 2000s

 Florida began the next decade with a 27–23 victory in Knoxville in front of a national record crowd of 108,768 fans.
-During the following season, the September 11, 2001 terrorist attacks postponed all NCAA Division-I football games that were scheduled to be played on the following Saturday.
+During the following season, the September 11 attacks postponed all NCAA Division-I football games that were scheduled to be played on the following Saturday.
 The Florida and Tennessee match-up was rescheduled for December, and the Vols upset the Gators in Gainesville, winning on Florida Field for the first time since 1971.
 Steve Spurrier left Florida for the NFL after the 2001 season, but two trends in the rivalry continued in 2002: both teams were ranked in the top 10, and new Florida coach Ron Zook led the Gators to another win in Knoxville.
 However, both teams stumbled later in the season, and for the first time ever, neither would represent the SEC's Eastern Conference in the SEC Championship Game.
 The 2002 contest would be the last time to date in which both schools would enter their annual clash ranked in the top 10.

 For the first time since the division rivalry began 11 years earlier, the 2003 match-up featured UF and UT teams that were each ranked out of the top 10 (UT No. 12, UF No. 17), and the game was relegated to a noon kickoff on CBS.
 Tennessee pulled away in the second half to win 24–10 for their second victory in Gainesville.
 The Vols were victorious against Florida again in 2004 for their 2nd straight win against Florida and their third victory in four meetings.

 Ron Zook was fired during the 2004 season, and new Gator coach Urban Meyer put an emphasis on defending their home turf.
 Florida's 16–7 home win over Tennessee in 2005 helped to revive the program and started a Gator win streak in the rivalry that would span over a decade.
 Meyer's Gators beat Fulmer's Volunteers again in 2006 and 2007, and while Florida was SEC and national champions in 2006, Tennessee reached the SEC championship game in 2007.
 Florida won 30–6 in Knoxville in 2008 on their way to another SEC and national championship season.
 After Tennessee recorded its second losing season within a four-year span, Fulmer resigned as the Vols' head coach.

 Lane Kiffin replaced Fulmer as Tennessee's coach in 2009.
 He verbally sparred with Gators coach Urban Meyer in the months leading up to their first meeting, but the Gators beat the Volunteers in Gainesville in 2009, and Kiffin left Tennessee after the season.

 From 2000 to 2009, Florida again held a 7–3 advantage over Tennessee.